acoli-repo/powla/experimental/Readme.md

 - splitting the input, e.g., into `nif:Sentence`s, and querying for order locally only (that would be compatible with current CoNLL-RDF practices)

 Note that such a secondary split does not have to coincide with sentence breaks on other layers (e.g., tree annotations).
 (Unlike CoNLL, there are no structural constraints.)
 However, a CoNLL export may contain unexpected information then.

+As a possible way out, we can create different POWLA profiles and converters between them, say, a document profile (roughly equivalent with CoNLL-RDF, no obligatory corpus overhead, sequential order by properties), and a corpus profile (roughly equivalent with relANNIS, using an indexing scheme to encode sequential organization).

+Yet another possibility is a splitter functionality which inserts segment boundaries for tokens with specific string value.
+This would be equivalent with `nif:Sentence`, but to stay agnostic about the linguistic interpretation of these structures, we should better call them `nif:Segment`.
+The order of `nif:Segment`s can be encoded with `powla:next`, as these should be top-level elements in their respective layer.